 1. Visual Training

+Visual training can be an essential therapy component for autistic children, as many individuals with autism spectrum disorder (ASD) have visual processing and learning strengths.
+Visual training can support language development, social communication, and adaptive skills.
 It is the best effective option to teach any child.
 Kids are generally more accepting of visual perception.
 They can gather more memory to remember the command and follow whatever your train.

+Using visual cue cards or timetables to facilitate transitions and routines, as well as visual supports like symbols or drawings, are some examples of visual training strategies for autistic children.
 You can label some lines on colorful photographs.
 These could be “Wash hands,” “flush the toilet,” “Wipe with toilet paper,” etc. Now put them in order and teach him to step by step.
 Make sure you are not making it more complex than it has to be.

 Integrating some cartoon characters would make it more exciting and acceptable for autistic kids.
 Try to make it fun.
 This will help naturally develop his or her learning.